mustafabutt-dev/AI-contentAgent/README.md

 With this update, the agent can now automatically generate posts with relevant hashtags, descriptions, and the article URL, then publish them across multiple social media platforms such as [X](https://x.com/home), [LinkedIn](https://linkedin.com/) and [Facebook](https://www.facebook.com/).

-To enable LinkedIn integration, please follow these steps:
+To enable LinkedIn page/user integration, please follow these steps:

 1. Visit [LinkedIn Developer's page](https://www.linkedin.com/developers/apps/new).
-2. Create App and get access and user Id.
+2. Create App and get access and page/user Id.
 3. Put your access token and user ID inside the `.env.local` file.

 Please check this [video guide](https://www.youtube.com/watch?v=3JqpUyKukyw) in case you find any difficulty.